 Brain Tumor Diagnosis

-A plethora of considerations or factors are involved in the diagnosis of a brain tumor.
-Usually, initial symptoms lead to a thorough physical examination.
-Those initial symptoms include:
+There are many factors to determining the diagnosis of a brain tumor.
+Usually, initial symptoms lead to a thorough physical examination and a neurological exam.

 - Persistent headaches

 - Weakness or loss of sensation of arms, legs, hands or feet